Unity-Technologies/terraform-google-http-ingress-internal/docs/Usage.md

 `ip-is-shared` is set to `false`), then a simple URL Map is created.
 By default, that URL Map will not forward to your Backend any requests that use an unlisted hostname.
-See [Main URL Map](/docs/Created.md#main-url-map) for details about how you can customize the created URL Map so hostnames are ignored.
+See [Main URL Map](/docs/Created.md#main-url-map) for details about how you can customize the created URL Map and setting combinations that will cause requests from unlisted hostnames to be sent to your Backend.

 ## Major Options